MJoergen/65c02/README.md

 ```

 ## Implementation
+It is written in VHDL-2008, and is tested on the Nexys4DDR board from Digilent,
+which contains a Xilinx Artyx-7 FPGA.

 The implementation is split up into a datapath block and a control block.
 The
 control block uses microcoding to implement each instruction.
 The microcode is
 implemented in a BRAM.